 The amount of cumulative absent time, to date, for illness or bereavement will also have an impact on approval of subsequent special requests for absence.

 Replacing Lost Clinical Education Time

 If more than three days are missed, for any reason, (ie. illness, bereavement, exceptional other circumstances), in any one clinical placement in PTH 852, 854, 856 or 858, normally the time must be made up by extending a placement (not necessarily the same placement) a minimum of one additional week.
-The School of Physical Therapy curriculum is based on a required number of clinical practice course time before entry-to-practice at graduation.
+The School of Rehabilitation Science curriculum is based on a required number of clinical practice course time before entry-to-practice at graduation.
 Total clinical experiential learning hours is an important standard in the program to achieve expected clinical competencies.
 Normally cumulative missed clinical practice course time of 5 days or greater (ie. cumulative over multiple placements) will require make-up time before graduation.
-If there is a pattern of missed days over a number of clinical placements, (for example significant cumulative sick leave over multiple placements), the requirement to make up extra time will be considered by the School of Physical Therapy and final approval may be required from the Academic Affairs Committee.
+If there is a pattern of missed days over a number of clinical placements, (for example significant cumulative sick leave over multiple placements), the requirement to make up extra time will be considered by the School of Rehabilitation Science and final approval may be required from the Academic Affairs Committee.
 If more than ONE WEEK of full days is missed in any single clinical placement,

 - and it appears that the student has not acquired the expected competencies for that placement and setting,